-For this course, we will use the textbook “Economics” by Mankiw/Taylor (3rd rev. ed.) and required readings will mostly be from this book (6th international edition and newer editions of the book “Principles of Economics” by Mankiw might be used as substitutes as well).
-You will also have to buy access to the Aplia® course platform to access regular graded problem sets and out-of-class exercises (details on access to follow in the first class session).
+For this course, we will use the textbook “Economics” by Mankiw/Taylor (3rd rev. ed., you can also buy the 4th edition) and required readings will mostly be from this book (6th international edition and newer editions of the book “Principles of Economics” by Mankiw might be used as imperfect substitutes!).

 Attendance at ALL classes is expected.
 More than two absences (that is absences from two sessions of 90 minutes) in a semester will significantly affect the grade for the course.
 The two absences are meant as insurance policy for you in case of illness or other unforeseen yet important events outside of the classroom.

 Assessment will be based on attendance, preparation for classes, regular and active participation, quizzes, problems sets, as well as a mid-term (60 minutes) and a final examination (90 minutes).
 The quiz and problem set with the worst grade will not count towards the grade.
 Absences on days of quizzes result in failing that quiz (no make-up quizzes; you are protected by the policy that the worst quiz will not count towards your final grade).